Yura52/delu/CONTRIBUTING.md

 " > .git/hooks/pre-commit
 ```

 5. Learn the [Makefile](../Makefile).
-It contains shortcuts for running linters, code formatters, tests, the pre-commit hook and other useful commands. **All commands must be run from the project root.**
+It contains shortcuts for running linters, code formatters, tests, the pre-commit hook and other useful commands. **All commands must be run from the repository root.**

-### Notes
-- "# mypy: NaN" means either "I don't know how to make mypy happy" or "It is impossible to make mypy happy" or "Making mypy happy requires going crazy with type annotations"
+6. Implement changes and open a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

+P.S.
+Please, do not update the "gh-pages" branch.
+As of now, website updates are
+performed manually on demand.